evkx/evkx.github.io/content/models/byd/dolphin/dolphin_44.9kwh/_index.md

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone Mirroring

+The BYD Dolphin 44.9kWh supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The BYD Dolphin 44.9kWh comes equipped with one sound system option: